MFaris-khan/HospitalManagementSystem/README.md

 Download and install from Microsoft’s official site if not already installed.

 Setup LocalDB
-Open Command Prompt and run:
+Open Command Prompt and run one by one:

 sqllocaldb stop MSSQLLocalDB

 sqllocaldb delete MSSQLLocalDB

 sqllocaldb create MSSQLLocalDB

 sqllocaldb start MSSQLLocalDB